 The Mike O’Callaghan – Pat Tillman Memorial Bridge

-The two-lane road over the dam was in use for passing traffic up until 2010.
-But 14,000 vehicles crossing daily became unmanageable and, more recently, they are also considered a security risk.
-The Mike O’Callaghan – Pat Tillman Memorial Bridge, the second-highest in the US, opened in 2010.
-The arching bridge now carries traffic between Nevada and Arizona states on its four-lane highway.
 You can take a short walk up to the 840 ft bridge and walk across to take in the views of the dam with Lake Mead behind.
 It’s a great spot for photographs.

 Hoover Dam Tours

-After arriving, take a wander across the Hoover Dam or head on a guided tour of the dam and power-plant itself.
-Some Hoover Dam tours are bookable online or at the visitor centre.
+Some Hoover Dam tours are bookable online or at the visitor center.
 However, the one-hour tour which takes you deep into the interior tunnels of the dam can only be booked at the visitor center on the day and only 20 persons are allowed per tour.

 Photo Opportunities at Hoover Dam